mfbutner/CanvasHelpers/src/grade_transfer/README.md

 ## Features
 - Simplify the grade transfer process by requiring only three things:
     1. Canvas url,
-    2. user's Canvas token
+    2. User's Canvas token
-    3. the path to the user's CSV file.
+    3. The path to the user's CSV file.

 - Match students automatically by their emails and SIDs first, then match the rest of students by their